VEZY/PlantBiophysics.jl/docs/src/simulation/uncertainty_propagation.md

 ## Plotting

 Plotting values of type `MonteCarloMeasurements.jl` is allowed using `plot` as it were scalars.
 It will plot confidence interval too.
-You can also check specific `MonteCarloMeasurements.jl` function `ribbonplot` (more details in part `Plotting` on its documentation).
+You can also check specific `MonteCarloMeasurements.jl` function `ribbonplot` (more details in part `Plotting` of the package documentation).

 For example we can simulate a leaf energy balance over consecutive time-steps: